HS&DR Application form guidance notes for submitting Stage 1 applications

 The HS&DR classification of need for research is set out below:

-- Sustained interest and intent: Evidence that the issue or area is one in which there will be sustained interest in the future, such that the results of research once commissioned and undertaken will remain highly relevant and important to the needs of the NHS in the future.
+- Sustained interest and intent: Evidence that the issue or area is one in which there will be sustained interest in the future, such that the results of research once commissioned and undertaken will remain highly relevant and important to the needs of the NHS and/or care in the future.
 Researcher-led applications addressing areas of ongoing need, such as NIHR and HS&DR highlight notices and recent NIHR Themed calls should reference this fact in their proposal (under this heading).

 - Capacity to generate new knowledge: The existence of uncertainty or “knowledge gaps” which cannot be addressed by the existing body of research in this area and that require new research.